MichaelaSty/SQL-project-ENGETO/README.md

 Next, I will include data from the 'czechia_price' dataset, which will be named 'prices'.
 The 'prices' CTE contains the average prices, name and measuring units of different food categories in Czechia from the 'czechia_price' and 'czechia_price_category' tables: <br> https://github.com/MichaelaSty/SQL-project-ENGETO/blob/e72ee5b3697d8e5379a174729be1612616411cbe/SQL_script.sql#L18-L32

-Final select, forming the primary table: https://github.com/MichaelaSty/SQL-project-ENGETO/blob/9aa06b2b9193c6713593958c0a0a3ec9ec22a604/SQL_script.sql#L33-L49
+Final select, forming the primary table.
+The join is based on the matching year of the wage and price data: https://github.com/MichaelaSty/SQL-project-ENGETO/blob/9aa06b2b9193c6713593958c0a0a3ec9ec22a604/SQL_script.sql#L33-L49

 ## Question 1: Are wages rising in all industries over the years, or falling in some?